aeicher/stackstart/README.md

 ## Why I built this

-After setting up my umpteenth Express server with the exact same Jest config, ESLint rules, and GitHub Actions workflow, I wanted a simpler way.
-So, I created StackStart to handle all the boring setup stuff so you can focus on building cool things.
+I created StackStart to handle all the setup stuff so you can focus on building.

 ## What makes it awesome